 Why would they do this?
 It's all about the data, your data.
 Sure it's all free but that means YOU are the product.
 In my opinion, Facebook is even worse when you see how they handle privacy over the years.

 So you can see that whoever has the most data, the more they can make money off you.
-The more they can sell to marketers or politicians, the more they divine the patterns and ‘next best action’ you’re going to take.
+More they can sell to marketers or politicians, more they divine the patterns and 'next best action' you're going to take.

 Over time, your content was being packaged up on someone else's platform and your data (which you gave them freely when you accepted their TOS) was being sold to marketers.